haumohio/haumohio.github.io/_contents/2 - services.md

 # Over 20 years of experience delivering software and consulting on software products.

-{:class="fa fa-4x fa-code triple"}
-&nbsp;

-{:class="fa fa-4x fa-heartbeat triple"}
-&nbsp;

-{:class="fa fa-4x fa-book triple"}
-&nbsp;

 {:class="triple"}
+<i class="fa fa-4x fa-code"></i>
-Development of bespoke software, or as a member of your own development team. <br/>
+Development of bespoke software, or as a member of your own development team.
 In the cloud, on a mobile platform, as a micro-service, or an API

 {:class="triple"}
+<i class="fa fa-4x fa-heartbeat"></i>
-Continuous delivery of value from feature to customer.  <br/>
+Continuous delivery of value from feature to customer.
-Automation of the development and quality assurance pipeline all the way through to measuring the health and value of the deployed solutions.
+Automation of the development and quality assurance pipeline all the way through to measuring the health and value of the deployed solutions

 {:class="triple"}
+<i class="fa fa-4x fa-book"></i>
-Train your own software development team  <br/>
+Train your own software development team.
 in topics such as continuous delivery, software design, and micro-testing

 ## Some recent development projects...